orcunSarmis/Readme-Generator/README.md

   ## Usage

-  ted
+  q

   ## Contributing

-  pet
+  q

   ## Installation

   To install necessary dependencies, run the following command:

-  bet
+  q

   ## Tests

   To run tests, run the following command:

-  npm
+  q

   ## License

-  This project  is licensed under the APACHE 2.0 license.
+  This project  is licensed under the GPL 3.0 license.

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at h@,,.
+  If you have any questions about the repo, open an issue or contact me directly at q.
 You can find more of my work at [john](https://github.com/john/).